mchmdsaleh/expenseOwl/README.md

 ```

 > [!NOTE]
-> Expense Owl started off by onlying allowing positive values but now allows for negative values (see https://github.com/Tanq16/ExpenseOwl/pull/39).
-Positive values as an expense will indicate money going out, while negative values can be used to indicate a return or reimbursment of an expense (money coming back in).
+> Expense Owl primarily supports using positive values for all expenses by default.
+For better imports and higher control, ExpenseOwl also allows for negative values (see https://github.com/Tanq16/ExpenseOwl/pull/39).
+As such, positive expenses indicate money spent, while negative expenses indicate money gained, i.e., a return or reimbursment.
-> This project undestands that this choice is subjective so we hope to introduce more functionality to configure this.
+> Various software deal with positive and negative expenses differently.
+This project aims to provide freedom in operation, as a result of which a future refactor will allow for a choice for accurate external imports.

 ExpenseOwl also supports custom categories.
 A default set is pre-loaded in the config for ease of use and can be easily changed within the UI.